spectrocloud/librarium/docs/docs-content/profiles/cluster-profiles/create-cluster-profiles/define-profile-variables.md

     ![Palette with the Variables button highlighted.](/profiles_create-cluster-profiles_define-profile-variables_open-profile-variables.png)

-4. Enter the variable definition in the `{{.spectro.var.<variable_name>}}` format.
-You will use this definition when adding variables to layer configurations.
-The definition must be unique within the parent cluster.
+4. Enter the variable name in the `{{.spectro.var.<variable_name>}}` format.
+You will use this name when adding variables to layer configurations.
+The name must be unique within the parent cluster.

-5. Enter a variable name that Palette will display during cluster deployment.
-This name must be unique within the parent cluster.
+5. Enter a variable display name that Palette will display during cluster deployment.
+The display name must be unique within the parent cluster.

 6. Optionally, enter the variable description.